albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - If you are following my steps (gcsfs library) and a NotFounderror arises while trying to upload to Cloud Storage, try the first time uploading manually the requested csv(s) to Cloud, and after that you'll automate the reading/overwriting of this csv(s))

 Pytrends (keywords without accents or capital letters.
 Script available in Cloud Function).
-The chosen keywords for this project:
+The chosen keywords for this project are in the ***cloud_function/requesting_from_pytrends.py***  folder.

-    - Videocalls: Zoom, Skype, Hangouts.

-    - Politics: Refugiados, inmigración, nacionalismo, corrupción, estado de alarma, comparecencia, independentismo, crisis política, barómetro, crisis económica, protesta, manifestación.

-    - Political parties: Bildu, Ciudadanos Compromís, ERC, Más País, PNV, Podemos, PP, PSOE, VOX.

-    - Employment: Teletrabajo, remoto, cursos online, productividad, autónomo, negocio online, emprendimiento,formación.

-    - Unemployment / Consequences: ERTE, paro, SEPE, desempleo, deshaucio, comedor social, banco alimentos, Cruz Roja, Cáritas.

-    - Home: Ayuda alquiler,  compartir piso, divorcio, embarazo, hipoteca, idealista, Badi, piso barato.

-    - Health: Coronavirus, pandemia, infección, médico, residencia ancianos, desescalada.

-    - Education: Clases online, exámenes, menú escolar, bullying.

-    - Leisure / Habits: Netflix, Disney, Amazon, Cabify, Uber, Taxi, HBO, Steam, Glovo, Just Eat, Deliveroo, Uber Eats, hacer deporte, en casa, yoga, meditación, videollamada, videoconferencia, Tinder, Meetic, en familia.

 - Google Trends has the option of selection in which category you want to find your keywords.
 We have our reasons to not include categories in the code.